 “I’d like to leave people with the impression that I’m a guy who’s interesting and approachable, someone they’d like to get to know better and someone who is interested in learning more about them.”

-When Mark joined Graydon in 2016, he was already an accomplished trust and estate attorney with significant experience helping clients plan for the future.
+Mark is a partner at Graydon and an accomplished trust and estate attorney with significant experience helping clients plan for the future.
 Mark focuses his practice on designing and implementing estate plans to fulfill clients’ wishes, preserve and protect their assets, and minimize or eliminate the impact of tax laws on the transfer of wealth.
 To accomplish these goals, Mark often works collaboratively with clients’ other trusted advisors, including accountants, financial advisors, and insurance professionals.

 Mark’s practice also includes helping clients execute various strategies to accomplish their charitable goals in a tax efficient manner.
 He has extensive experience in advising trustees and executors regarding their legal obligations and best practices with respect to trust and estate administration.
 Drawing on his previous experience as a litigation attorney, Mark also represents clients in disputes involving wills and trusts and in matters relating to the construction, modification, or reformation of trusts.